World Xtreme Wrestling: World Xtreme Wrestling

 World Xtreme Wrestling was established in 1996 as a continuation of the Trans World Wrestling Federation and continued to be owned and operated by Afa Anoa'i.
 In 1998, the promotion held its first live televised supercard Sportsfest '98 in Allentown, Pennsylvania which featured several wrestlers from the World Wrestling Federation including Rocky Maivia, Mankind, Owen Hart, D'Lo Brown as well as former WWF wrestlers Doink the Clown, King Kong Bundy and The Bushwhackers.

 Shortly after the close of Extreme Championship Wrestling (ECW), several former ECW wrestlers including Mikey Whipwreck, Devon Storm, Little Guido, The Sandman and Tommy Dreamer "invaded" Sportsfest 2001.
 In the main event, The Sandman and Tommy Dreamer were defeated by Samu and Mana.

 During that year, the promotion established a women's division with Kattra becoming the first WXW Women's Champion.
 She eventually was stripped of the title in March 2001 after failing to defend the championship.
 Although BellaDonna won the title after defeating Jessica Dally on March 9, the title was again vacated.
-The title remained inactive for several months, but the division was reactivated following the WXW Women's ELITE 8 Tournament in Danbury, Connecticut on September 25, 2002 with Cindy Rogers winning the WXW Women's title in a battle royal at Sportsfest 2003.
+The title remained inactive for several months, but the division was reactivated following the WXW Women's ELITE 8 Tournament in Danbury, Connecticut on September 25, 2002, with Cindy Rogers winning the WXW Women's title in a battle royal at Sportsfest 2003.

 Although the promotion had held live television tapings at past events, WXW began airing a weekly television program, WXW Rage TV in January 2002 featuring a variety of WXW talent, including Afa, Afa Jr., L.A.
 Smooth, Showtime Shane Black, Havoc, Nuissance, Supreme Lee Great, and Samu.
 Rage TV features a rotating commentary team that has included Doc Daniels, The Bald Guy, Ben Miller, Saul Steinberk, Gerry Strauss and Nate Stein.
 Other independent wrestlers who have appeared on Rage TV include Salvatore Bellomo, Low Ki, John Rambo and Slyk Wagner Brown.

 In early 2002, WXW promoted its first tour overseas and appeared for U.S. troops stationed in the Middle East, including Afghanistan.
 In August 2002, the promotion held a second tour in Asia and the South Pacific appearing for one month in Japan, Okinawa, Korea, Guam and Hawaii.

 In late 2004, WXW expanded and began holding events in Florida near the original Wild Samoan Pro Wrestling Training Center in Pensacola.
 WXW began holding all of its events in Minneola, Florida, and broadcasting Rage TV on their website.
 A new branch of WXW, called WXW C4 was created and promotes regular events in Allentown, Pennsylvania.
 WXW C4 is run by Samu and Afa Jr. and has a weekly television show, Blast TV.

+In February 2024, Afa Jr. announced the promotion will close on April 13.
+However, on April 14, 2024, Afa Jr. confirmed via his social media that he will be taking full control of the promotion.